Published: Mar 19, 2011 to ?

 Tsunako is a pretty good character designer.

-Let's first discuss about the art- Tsunako is a pretty good character designer (outside of her tendency to draw incredibly similar faces), so the character designs in this series definitely stand out compared to the others in the market.
+The first thing to discuss is art- Possibly the only positive trait in the entire series and the only reason people were compelled to read this series.
+Tsunako is a pretty good character designer (outside of her tendency to draw incredibly similar faces), so the character designs in this series definitely stand out compared to the others in the market.
 In fact, Tsunako is probably one of the biggest reasons why this series even got popular in the first place after Neptunia's relative success in the niche market.
-Unfortunately, her art isn't complemented very well because you got a very questionable writer in the mix.
-It's really a mixed bag.
+Unfortunately, her art isn't complemented very well because Tachibana can't write.

 The premise is as silly as the title- Shidou, the MC, must date Spirits (basically aliens from another dimension with mostly uncontrollable supernatural powers) to prevent them from killing a bunch of people.
 I had difficulty taking this premise seriously because the latter sounds awfully grim while the former sounds incredibly silly.
 Fortunately, (or unfortunately) I'm not the only one who's confused by this weird premise because the author is clearly just as confused.